Hip Replacement in Thailand Your guide to cost, top specialists & hospitals

 How Long to Stay in Thailand

 Plan for 10–14 days.
 Days one and two cover your pre-operative assessment (X-rays, blood work, ECG, and surgical consultation).
 Surgery takes place on day two or three.
-Three to five days of inpatient recovery follow, including daily physiotherapy.
+The package covers four nights in hospital for one hip and five for both.
 The remaining days cover outpatient follow-up, wound check, X-ray review, and confirmation that you are fit to fly.

 What's Included in a Medical Trip

 Your care coordinator manages all hospital logistics (scheduling, transfers, interpreter services, and follow-up appointments).
-The all-inclusive surgical quote covers surgeon fee, anaesthesia, operating theatre, hospital stay, the prosthetic implant, physiotherapy, medications, and aftercare.
+The package quote covers the surgeon, anaesthesia, operating theatre, the hospital nights stated, nursing and ward medication.
+The prosthetic implant is quoted separately, and while a pre-operative rehabilitation assessment is included, a course of physiotherapy after surgery is not, so budget for it in Thailand and plan the rest for home.
 Flights and accommodation are arranged separately, but your coordinator recommends nearby options and can assist with bookings.

 Preparing for Recovery